SLASH2NL/lingua/README.md

 # If you want to add a new language add en empty yaml file like `$ touch en.yaml`.
 lingua extract path_to_go_source_files path_to_translation_files
 ```

+What does it extact?
+- const values `const translation lingua.Key = "const.translation"`
+- var values `var translation lingua.Key = "var.translation"`
+- function calls that provide a lingua.Key as argument `myFunc("func.call") where myFunc is defined as func(msg lingua.Key)`

 ## Usage
 Lingua parses translation files from a filesystem(anything that implements afero.Fs).
 Files should follow the following naming convention to be recognized by lingua: